-The publication, which assessed the new genomic techniques (NGTs), was released today; it sees that such products have the potential to contribute to a more sustainable food system as part of the objectives of the EU Green Deal and the Farm to Fork Strategy.
+The publication, which assessed the new genomic techniques (NGTs), was released today; it sees that products made using NGTs have the potential to contribute to a more sustainable food system as part of the objectives of the EU Green Deal and the Farm to Fork Strategy.

-The findings of the study suggest NGT products could make plants more resistant to diseases, environmental conditions, and climate change effects.
+The findings of the study suggest NGTs could make plants more resistant to diseases, environmental conditions, and climate change effects.
 It sees that such techniques can improve, for example, the nutritional profile of crops, boosting fatty acid content, or enabling reduced need for agricultural inputs such as pesticides.

 At the same time, the review also analyzed concerns associated with NGT products and their current and future applications, including the possible safety and environmental impact, for example, on biodiversity, the coexistence with organic and GM-free agriculture, as well as labelling.

 The Commission’s study also highlighted that NGTs are a very diverse set of techniques and can achieve different results, with some plant products produced by NGTs being as safe as conventionally bred plants for human and animal health and for the environment.

 The EU executive is now starting a wide and open consultation process to discuss the design of a new legal framework for these biotechnologies.

 The Council of the European Union, in November 2019, asked the Commission to carry out a study in light of EU Court of Justice's controversial ruling on the status of novel genomic techniques.